Chandni Chowk to China: Plot

 The film begins with the story of the Great Wall of China and the brave warrior Liu Sheng.
 It then shows the evil smuggler Hojo's tyranny in the village of Zhange in the present.

 Sidhesh Sharma, aka Sidhu, is a simple vegetable cutter at a roadside food stall in the Chandni Chowk section of Delhi.
 He consults astrologers, tarot card readers, and fake fakirs to turn around his destiny despite his foster father, Dada, pushing him to believe in himself instead.
 When two Zhange villagers from China claim him as a reincarnation of 'Liu Sheng,' Sidhu, encouraged by trickster Chopstick, believes he will be feted as a hero and travels to China with them, unaware of his recruitment to assassinate Hojo and free the village.

 On the way to China, Sidhu meets Sakhi, an Indian-Chinese spokesmodel.
 Her twin sister Suzy, known as the femme fatale Meow Meow, works for Hojo, not knowing the truth: that Hojo tried to kill her father, Inspector Chiang, and stole her from him as a baby.
 Chiang is now an amnesiac vagrant living around the Great Wall tourist area.
 Sidhu realizes the truth about why he was brought to the village.
 Scared, he apologizes to Hojo, exposing himself as a loser to the village.
 Dada arrives and starts beating Hojo's men, yelling at Sidhu to stand and fight.
 Hojo kills Dada and dumps Sidhu over the Great Wall.
 Injured and disgraced, Sidhu is saved by the amnesiac Chiang from falling to his death and spends three months healing.
 Upon waking up, he is devastated at losing Dada and vows revenge.
 Meanwhile, Chopstick, similarly devastated at being responsible for what happened to Sidhu, has infiltrated Hojo's gang to help reunite Sakhi with Suzy.

 During Sidhu's first attempt at attacking Hojo, Sakhi, and Chopstick see him and realize with joy that he is alive.
 Chiang recovers his memory after seeing Sidhu and Sakhi together and is reunited with his daughter.
 He trains Sidhu in kung fu so he can go up against Hojo.
 Hojo lies to Suzy that Chiang killed her real father; she stabs Chiang in retaliation but realizes that Hojo lied to her when she sees her twin, Sakhi.
 She then betrays Hojo and returns to her family.
 Sidhu fights Hojo in single combat, eventually using his own vegetable-cutting technique to overpower him and finally kill him.

 In the aftermath, Sidhu opens a vegetable stand in China and is recruited to help African Pygmies.
+(Note: The end credits of the film teased a sequel titled Chandni Chowk to Africa, however it never got materialized due to poor box-office performance of first part.)